JanRucinski/PromoCodes/README.md

 # PromoCodes

-PromoCodes is a Java Swing application designed to manage discount codes for sales or promotions (also known as promo codes).
+PromoCodes is a Java Spring application designed to manage discount codes for sales or promotions (also known as promo codes).
 This application provides REST endpoints required for all neccesary operations listed in TASK.md.
-It also includes Swagger API documentation to facilitate interaction with its backend services.

 ## Features